sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 **commit** - the process of saving a "snapshot" or versions of your files.
 Similar to saving a file that's been edited, a commit records your changes to one or more files on a branch.
 Git assigns each commit a unique ID that indentifies the specific changes, when the changes were made, and who created the changes.
 When you make a commit, you also attached a short description of the changes you made.
 It's wise to group similar edits together and include them in a single commit and also to commit your changes every so often so that you have a good number of "snapshots" available to you in case you break your code and need to look back to earlier versions.
 For example, you could code all day and do one commit at the end of the day and have one snapshot/version of your code, but it may be more useful to commit more often that way you will have multiple snapshots of your work throughout the day that you could revert back to if necessary.

-**staging** - the process of "telling Git" which edited files should be included in each commit that you make.
+**stage** - the process of "telling Git" which edited files should be included in each commit that you make.
 Just because you change a file in your repo does not mean that it will be automatically included in your repo snapshot when you commit.
 You must first "stage" the edited files so that Git knows how to make the snapshot.

 **pull** - the process of updating your local repo to include changes made to the remote (online) repo.
 You "pull" down any edits from the online repo and merge them into your local repo.